Agregory198/Agregory198.github.io/index.md

 title: Home
 ---

-# Hi, I'm Alex Gregory
+# Welcome!
-I am a quantitative analyst and PhD candidate in archaeology.
+I am Alex Gregory, a quantitative analyst and PhD candidate.
 My area of expertise focuses on Bayesian inference, predictive modeling, and casual reasoning.

 ## I’m currently working on
 - Database design, management, and deployment for large scale data collection